Mohyoo/Gemini-Py-CLI/README.md

 + <span style="color:orange; font-weight:bold;">In development, help is highly appreciated!</span><br>

 ---
-<span style="color:cyan">For people who don't know Python, it's just a prgram you install it, and execute it from Command Prompt or Terminal.
-After installing it, you only run 2 commands, one to install dependencies (which took me 3 min with my 80kb internet), then the main command which is instant.</span>
+<span style="color:cyan">For people who don't know Python, it's just a small command-line program.
+After installing it, you only run 2 commands, one to install dependencies (which took me 3 min with my 80kb/s internet), then the main command which is instant.</span>

 ----

 ## Features
-* Made primarly for low-spec or slow internet users, including myself (Not yet perfect, but in progress).
+* Made primarily for low-spec or slow internet users, including myself (Not yet perfect, but in progress).
+* Worked even with a dead connection (< 15 kb/s); Yeah! but with only short messages (< 100 characters).
 * I respect privacy (because I'm a user like you too), thus I don't hold or manipulate any personal data, even with error log (which can be turned OFF), the program removes file paths and keeps only what is absolutely needed.
 * History can be saved locally in many forms, even if the program crashes:
 	+ Automatically, save chat history to a json file.
 	+ Automatically, save prompt history to a text file.
 	+ At request, save chat history to a human readable text file.
     + At request, save the last Gemini response to a simple text file.
+* Colorful & vital console text.
 * Customizable, you can edit many settings, like colors, delays, completion...
   (Not all areas are modifiable yet, but in progress).
 * Word suggestion & completion:
 	+ Suggest from a wordlist, a menu popup to choose a word from.
 	+ Suggest from history, you get inline completion upon typing words from previous prompts.
 * Cross platform, binaries are not yet created, perhaps on request I'll do that (I'm too lazy).

-* Common keyboard shortcuts + Vim/Emacs shortcuts (default off, beta) + Mouse support (beta).
+* Common keyboard shortcuts + Vim/Emacs shortcuts (beta) + Mouse support (beta).
 * Stubborn error handling, yet still not perfect.

 ## Quick Start